Hackuarium/beemos/README.md

 * x16 QRE1113 IR reflectance sensors (x2 per gate)
 * x1 74HC154W demultiplexer used to switch on the IR led of one of the 16 IR reflectance sensors
 * x1 74HC4067 multiplexer used to read the value from one of the IR reflectance sensors (the one which has the IR led on)

+# State of the project
+We have ordered PCBs and now need to solder all elements, program the board and - if all goes well - test them in the field.
+We are working on parallel on a laser cut enclosure which includes 8 individual gates that the bees will use to enter/exit the hive and an upper compartment for the hive.